esmedrano/note-taker-app/README.md

 # note-taker-app

 To use:
 1. Download and unzip file
-2. Open comand line and install dependencies- all the ones you need are imported at the top of main.py
+2. Right click file the "note_app" and select open in terminal
+3. Install dependencies with command: pip install -r requiremnents.txt
-4. right click main.py and open in terminal
+4. Right click main.py and select open in terminal
-5. enter command: python main.py
+5. Run with command: python main.py

-6. press space to toggle overclock()
+Press space to toggle overclock()
+Press ctrl + n to test keyboard shortcut

 pygame is just so easy to use... right?